paulchambaz/illiad/README.md

 ## Endpoints

-Here is a list of endpoints
+Here is a list of endpoints:

+**For authentification you need to provide a header `Auth: your-api-key`.**

 ### GET /audiobooks